 - sofosbuvir/velpatasvir/voxilaprevir (Vosevi)

 Your doctor will monitor your symptoms throughout the treatment.
 After the treatment, your viral load will be checked again.
 If the virus is no longer detected in your blood, and remains undetected for at least six months, you may not require further treatment and there’s a lower risk of liver problems.
 If treatment doesn’t lower your viral load, your doctor may suggest a second round.

-According to the Centers for Disease Control and Prevention (CDC), about 75 to 85 percent of those infected with hepatitis C develop a chronic infection.
+According to the (CDC), about 75 to 85 percent of those infected with hepatitis C develop a chronic infection.
 There’s no vaccine for the virus, but it’s possible to clear the virus from the body with early intervention and the use of antiviral medication.